gsoft-inc/sg-orbit/packages/react-components/README.md

 ### Guidelines

-Make sur you read and understand the following [guidelines](#component-guidelines) before writing a component.
+Make sure you read and understand the following [guidelines](#component-guidelines) before writing a component.

 ### Write storybook stories

-The storybook is configured to look for stories in a *stories* directory under the component directory.
+The storybook is configured to look for stories in the [storybook/stories/react-components][../../storybook/stories/react-components].

 ```
+/storybook
+    /stories
         /react-components
-    /components
             /component-foo
-            /stories
                 play.stories.js
                 specs.stories.js
 ```